datarefinery/API-PMH/README.md

+# Contents

+* README.md - this file
+* javascript - directory contains an early test implementation of an API-PMH server based on Node, Express.js and RethinkDB

 ## API-PMH

 API-PMH is a proposal for implementing a 'protocol for metadata harvesting', inspired by [OAI-PMH](http://www.openarchives.org/pmh/), using current technology 'stacks' & practices, including: